kodlian/AlamofireXMLRPC/README.md

 XMLRPC Responses are handled with the method ```responseXMLRPC(completionHandler: Response<[XMLRPCNode], NSError> -> Void)```.
 The received parameters are mapped to an ```XMLRPCNode```.
 This allows you to fetch easily data within complex structure or tree.

 #### Subscript
-For each XMLRPCNode you can access subelement by index or by String key.
-Internally the node will fetch children node within XMLRPC Array and Structure.
+For each XMLRPCNode you can access subnode by index or by String key.
+Internally children of XMLRPC Array and Structure will be fetched.

 ```swift
 aRequest.responseXMLRPC{ (response:Response<[XMLRPCNode], NSError>) -> Void in